H0ssein/TA.Sync/README.md

 start LosOce_TA
 ```

 **Note: This particular script doesnt actually need ESX.
-I just have it in as default on all my scripts becasue I use it's framework from time to time.
+I just have it there by default.**

 ## The Config.lua